tech5usa/jumpstart_sample_android/README.md

 #LINKS:
+This information is available in further details on Confluence here:  https://imageware.atlassian.net/wiki/spaces/MA/pages/755204122/How+To+Integrate+Sample+App+Details

 Please also see the quick-reference integration.txt file located here, which goes over how to add the SDK to your project:  https://imageware.atlassian.net/wiki/spaces/MA/pages/704938246

 The sample app Github repository is located here:  https://github.com/ImageWare/jumpstart_sample_android